 Well, a lot of medical students who are in “doctor families” so to say will wade through money to reach the college, learn on massive government subsidies meant to make the training affordable for far poorer people, and then go abroad and sell their services cheaper than doctors there who had to invest a lot of money in their careers.
 Wake me up when someone has a problem with that and goes children of the rich must pay the real cost of education …

 But we can’t have caste reservations forever!
 What is the answer?

 If we can discriminate for thousands of years, we can still go a few hundred years without worrying about reservations being continued too long.
 That said, the answer to this lies with the elites.
 If there is no discrimination, the reservations will not matter and can be removed – frankly if there is no discrimination, removing them will not create enough of a difference for anyone to get worked up about it.

 The truth of the matter is that the people who always oppose caste reservations have also been implicated in caste crimes.
 The removal of reservations is just another front of attack to strangle the rise of castes they wish to subjugate in an ongoing caste war.
 The claims of equality are bullshit as you would see if you scratched even briefly under the surface.
-This mythical Hardik Patel protest against the state over reservations is speaking exactly the BJP line.
-BJP has wanted caste reservations gone since before Hardik Patel was born and now there are protests “against” the BJP to “force” it to do exactly what it wants to do.
+OBC and upper caste protests to seek reservations for themselves or have them removed were not forcing the government to do anything it didn’t want to.
+BJP has wanted caste reservations gone.
 Who are we kidding?